pemagrg1/Simple-NLP-Projects/README.md

 # Machine_Learning-NLP_Programs
-##1.
-Named_Entity_Recognition
+## contains Python programs for Named Entity Recognition which includes:
-contains Python programs for Named Entity Recognition which includes: tokenizing
+tokenizing
 POS tagging
 Chunking
 NamedEntity //yet to add

-##2.
-Language_Translator
+## Translating language to any other language using Python

-Translating language to any other language using Python
+## Contains collection of stopwords in stopwords folder